-- Contributing to the scholarship and intellectual life of the School by conducting teaching and research which will enhance the School's reputation as a research-led teaching institution, with appropriate mentoring from department. - Supervising, teaching and examining undergraduate and masters level students through lectures, seminars, course work and tutorial. - Identifying learning needs of students; helping to define learning objectives and to provide appropriate support. - Acting as a personal tutor and providing pastoral care. - Supervising personal tutees for their end of year dissertation, participating in dissertation workshops throughout the year and referring supervisees to expert advisors where appropriate. - Holding regular office hours for students on the course (at least 2 hours per week). - Providing formative and summative feedback on assessments. - Undertaking examination-related duties, such as exam and dissertation marking, as required. - Participating in regular teaching meetings, with academics and administrators involved in the course, with appropriate mentoring. - Managing academic administration arising from teaching responsibilities e.g. class preparation and marking, with guidance as required.
+- Contribute substantially to courses in Philosophy of Science, Logic, and Set Theory & Further Logic, including teaching at the Master's level. - Potentially contribute to a course in evidence and policy. - Advancing high-quality research in their area of specialization. - Contributing to the scholarship and intellectual life of the School by conducting teaching and research which will enhance the School's reputation as a research-led teaching institution, with appropriate mentoring from the Department. - Supervising, teaching and examining undergraduate and master's level students through lectures, seminars, course work and tutorial. - Identifying learning needs of students; helping to define learning objectives and to provide appropriate support. - Acting as a personal tutor and providing pastoral care. - Supervising personal tutees for their end of year dissertation, participating in dissertation workshops throughout the year and referring supervisees to expert advisors where appropriate. - Holding regular office hours for students on the course (at least 2 hours per week). - Providing formative and summative feedback on assessments. - Undertaking examination-related duties, such as exam and dissertation marking, as required. - Participating in regular teaching meetings, with academics and administrators involved in the course, with appropriate mentoring. - Managing academic administration arising from teaching responsibilities e.g. class preparation and marking, with guidance as required.